shirleyobih1/path-cc.github.io/_facility/registration.md

 Once PATh staff receive your email verification, a Research Computing Facilitator will contact you within one business day to arrange a short consultation and introduction to PATh resources.
 During this meeting, our staff will provide personalized start-up guidance per your specific computational research goals and activate your account.

-During the meeting your account will also be approved.
-Upon approval, you will receive a confirmation email.
+Following the meeting, the Facilitator will approve your account, add your profile to any relevant PATh 'project' names, and ensure that you have access to the PATh Facility.
+(You will receive automated emails for some of these actions, which you can otherwise ignore.)

 ## Login